SandraHKannerberg/degree-project/README.md

       git clone https://github.com/SandraHKannerberg/degree-project.git

-**Requires**
+**The project requires**

-To be able to run the pproject, keys are required:
+To be able to run the project, secretkeys are required:

 - MONGODB_CONNECTION_STRING
 - STRIPE_SECRET_KEY
 - COOKIE_SECRET_KEY

-They all are secret
+Open your code editor, for example Visual Studio Code. </br>
+Create an .env-file in the server folder.
+In the .env-file write the secretkeys along with the value of each key: </br>

+MONGODB_CONNECTION_STRING=yoursecretkeyvalue </br>
+STRIPE_SECRET_KEY=yoursecretkeyvalue </br>
+COOKIE_SECRET_KEY=yoursecretkeyvalue </br>

 **Server**

 - Open Terminal and navigate to the repo/project folder

-- Navigate to serverfolder within the repo by running the command:  </br>
+- Navigate to server folder within the repo by running the command:  </br>

       cd server